rusty61/On-Farm-inputs-QA-App/docs/DesignBrief.md

 ## Acceptance Criteria
 - Tank mix builder allows selection of chemicals and water quantities with Supabase persistence for mixes and mix items.
-- Owners can administer farms and paddocks, with GPS capture stored per paddock and validated against boundaries.
+- Owners can administer farms and paddocks, persisting paddock-level GPS coordinates and optionally capturing per-application GPS snapshots when provided, without requiring automated boundary validation.
 - Weather snapshots captured via Blynk webhook populate wind, temperature, and humidity for each application.
 - Final audit PDF is generated server-side with QR code and watermark, while an offline provisional PDF remains available in the PWA.
 - Supabase row-level security ensures owner-scoped access across all records and authenticated sessions via Supabase Auth.